Green Arrow: Beginnings, 1941–1968

-Green Arrow and Speedy first appeared in More Fun Comics #73 (cover-dated November 1941), which was illustrated by artist George Papp.
+Green Arrow and Speedy first appeared in More Fun Comics No. 73 (cover-dated November 1941), which was illustrated by artist George Papp.
 When Mort Weisinger was creating the character, aside from the obvious allusions to Robin Hood, he took inspiration from a movie serial, The Green Archer, based on the novel by Edgar Wallace.
 He retooled the concept into a superhero archer with obvious Batman influences.
 These include Green Arrow's sidekick Speedy, his use of an Arrowcar and Arrow-Plane for transportation, his use of an Arrow-Cave as his headquarters, his alter ego as a wealthy playboy, the use of an Arrow-Signal to summon him, as well as a clown-like arch foe named Bull's Eye, similar to Batman's arch-foe, the Joker.
-His and Speedy's first origin stories were told in More Fun Comics #89.
+His and Speedy's first origin stories were told in More Fun Comics No. 89.

 Green Arrow began as a back-up feature in More Fun Comics, but within four months the Green Arrow and Speedy replaced Doctor Fate and the Spectre as the cover feature.
-In Superhero Comics of the Golden Age, Mike Benton writes that "their front cover star status was probably due to Speedy's appeal -- teenage sidekicks were the current rage."
-They were also given a spot as one of five back-up features to be promoted in one of the earliest team-up books, Leading Comics, starting with issue #1 (Winter 1941).
-They appeared in More Fun until issue #107 (January 1946), and then moved to Adventure Comics from #103 (April 1946) to #269 (February 1960).
-Green Arrow and Speedy also appeared in various issues of World's Finest Comics until issue #140 (March 1964).
+In Superhero Comics of the Golden Age, Mike Benton writes that "their front cover star status was probably due to Speedy's appeal – teenage sidekicks were the current rage."
+They were also given a spot as one of five back-up features to be promoted in one of the earliest team-up books, Leading Comics, starting with issue No. 1 (Winter 1941).
+They appeared in More Fun until issue No. 107 (January 1946), and then moved to Adventure Comics from No. 103 (April 1946) to No. 269 (February 1960).
+Green Arrow and Speedy also appeared in various issues of World's Finest Comics until issue No. 140 (March 1964).

 He was one of the few DC characters to keep going after the Golden Age of Comic Books.
-His longevity was due to the influence of creator Mort Weisinger, who kept him as a back-up feature to the headlining Superboy, first in More Fun Comics and then Adventure Comics; since Superman-related titles were all but guaranteed success during this period, Green Arrow endured the 1940s and 1950s relatively unchanged, outlasting most of his Golden Age contemporaries.
+His longevity was due to the influence of creator Mort Weisinger, who kept him as a backup feature to the headlining Superboy, first in More Fun Comics and then Adventure Comics; since Superman-related titles were all but guaranteed success during this period.
+Green Arrow endured the 1940s and 1950s relatively unchanged, unlike most of his Golden Age contemporaries.
 As a result, he avoided being revived and "re-imagined" for the Silver Age, as the Flash, Green Lantern, and others were.

-Aside from sharing Adventure Comics with him, issue #258 featured an encounter between a younger Oliver Queen and Superboy.
+Aside from sharing Adventure Comics with him, issue No. 258 featured an encounter between a younger Oliver Queen and Superboy.
 The Green Arrow and Speedy feature during this period included a short run in 1958 written by Dick and Dave Wood and drawn by Jack Kirby.
 For much of this period, Green Arrow's adventures were written by France Herron, who was the character's primary scripter 1947–1963.